MahxVinu/MahxVinu/README.md

-### Hello 🐱‍👤
+### Hi!

-I'm a begginner programmer and Computing Engineering student, i am always trying to evolve, and hope someday i can start work as a programmer.

-- Currently learning Java
-- - I find the Game Dev route pretty interesting, i love indie games and i find interesting that each one is unique

-  He/him
+I'm a cybersecurity and programming enthusiast, focused on Blue Team and Java Backend, here i will post all my project ideas and studies.